Interest Rate Forecast Australia: Will Rates Drop Below 3% In 2025?

 Fiscal policy is also vital - how the elected government intervenes to grow the economy or curtail/encourage consumption, such as through taxation, investments and initiatives.

-In particular, subsidies designed for cost-of-living pressures were criticised as potentially encouraging spending, the same way stimulus cash does.
+Subsidies designed to ease cost-of-living pressures have been criticised as potentially encouraging spending, the same way stimulus cash does.

 Former RBA board member Warwick McKibbin was quoted as stating: